evanjohnso/doc_doc_go/README.md

 * If user enters New York and Dentist, the data returned is unable to be processed by the current code, need account for more variance in the JSON.
 * Output of doctors is repeated, something wrong with the specialty doctor API call
 * Reevaluate using try/catch block to handle API call errors versus native Ajax catch method

+## First Time implementations
+* Map/Filter to more efficiently iterate through data structures
+* Session Storage to store information without a server
+* Linking API calls together depending on previous return values with Promises
+* Flex Box Model to load an uncertain amount of data
+* Try/Catch blocks in API calls

 ### License